FOREX -D-Day for euro as market awaits ECB quantitative easing

 That argues for a clearing out of many of the bets on the

-headed broadly lower over the next year means most will tend to
+that the euro is headed broadly lower over the next year means

-sell into that sort of rally.
-After some early losses in Europe,
+most will continue to sell into that sort of rally.
+It was

 "The market is convinced the euro will continue to fall, but